Ron Adams

-Ronald George Adams (born November 18, 1947) is an American basketball coach who is an assistant coach for the Golden State Warriors of the National Basketball Association (NBA).
+Ronald George Adams (born November 18, 1947) is an American basketball coach who has been an assistant coach for the Golden State Warriors of the National Basketball Association (NBA) since 2014.

 Early life and college career

 A native of Laton, California, Adams graduated from Laton High School.
 He then played basketball at Fresno Pacific College (now Fresno Pacific University) as a guard for the Fresno Pacific Vikings and graduated in 1969 with a bachelor's degree in political science and history.
 On September 19, 2011, Adams was inducted into the Fresno Pacific University Athletic Hall of Fame.
 Adams played basketball at Fresno Pacific (1965–69) and began his coaching career there as well (1969–74).

 Coaching career

 After graduating from Fresno Pacific College, Adams became an assistant coach for the basketball team in 1969.
 Following a 7–20 season in 1971–72, Adams was promoted to be head coach.
 Fresno Pacific went 19–7 in 1973–74, Adams's second season as head coach.
 While head coach at Fresno Pacific, Adams completed a master's degree in physical education at California State University, Fresno in 1974.

 In 1975, Adams became assistant coach at United States International University.
 Then from 1976 to 1978, Adams was assistant coach at UC Santa Barbara.
 He moved up to the professional level, as head coach for Belgian team Sunair Ostende in the 1978–79 season.

 From 1980 to 1986, Adams was an assistant coach at Fresno State under Boyd Grant.
 During this time, Fresno State won the PCAA Tournaments of 1981, 1982, and 1984.
 Adams took over as head coach after Grant resigned following the 1985–86 season.
 Adams's best season at Fresno State was a 15–14 season in 1988–89; in four seasons, Adams went 43–72.

 In 1990, Adams joined Jerry Tarkanian's staff at UNLV, who followed its championship season with an undefeated Big West Conference regular season record and berth in the 1991 Final Four.
 Adams then was an assistant at Drake for one season, then reunited with Tarkanian to be an assistant under him with the NBA's San Antonio Spurs in 1992.
 After two seasons, Adams joined John Lucas II's staff on the Philadelphia 76ers as assistant coach in 1994.
 From 1996 to 1998, Adams was a player personnel scout for the Portland Trail Blazers.